Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

-in which $2\Delta t$ is the duration of the burst, $\alpha^\text{b}$ is the strength of the burst, $\beta^\text{b}$ is the strength of the volatility burst and $a$ and $b$ are constants.
-This data-generating process can generate many realistic patterns including Flash Crashes and mildly explosive trends and is used in the simulations in Section \ref{ssecDBSim}.
+where $2\Delta t$ represents the duration of the burst, $\alpha^\text{b}$ corresponds to the strength of the burst, $\beta^\text{b}$ is the strength of the volatility burst and $a$ and $b$ are constants.
+This data-generating process can capture various realistic patterns, including flash crashes and mildly explosive trends, and is used in the simulations in Section S2.3.